muggy8/tensura-tl/v9/1_intermission_en.md

 From shop owners that he knew, he heard that lot of them were new commerce partners.
 But those owners never heard anything bad about them.
 They provided good quality goods with low prices, so he was laughed because worrying this too much.

-Myourmaille tried to interact to several of them, and their behaviour was good.
+Myourmiles tried to interact to several of them, and their behavior was good.

 "Maybe because I'm just tasked with important jobs, it makes me in high strung probably."

-Myourmaille said that while making bitter smile.
+Myourmiles said that while making bitter smile.

-Recently, jobs that Myourmaille had to undertake were enourmous.
+Recently, jobs that Myourmiles had to undertake were enormous.
 So I worried whether he had been fine and so I wanted to hear something from him.

 "Hey really, are you okay?
 Are you doing impossible and overworked……?"

-But Myourmaille denied my worrying with a laugh.
+But Myourmiles denied my worrying with a laugh.

 "Hahaha, please don't worry.
 Leaving this aside, I have more important topic!
 At fighting tournament tomorrow, the champ Masayuki is going to participate!!
 This has become rumour to entire city, many bars are having bet for this."

-Myourmaille passionately ensured that he didn't overworked.
+Myourmiles passionately ensured that he didn't overworked.
 Moreover, he brought topic which decided yesterday afternoon about Masayuki's participation.

 "That's right.
 I want to hear opinions from you all about this so that's why I have you to come here now."